Jckpt/Twitch-check-follows-react/README.md

 # Twitch check follows

 Twitch-check-follows-react is a website build in react that searches for users that are following a chosen streamer.
+You need to login with your Twitch account to be able to use the site

 ![website image](https://i.imgur.com/QPoVPCW.png)